Psidt/Team-eclipse/README.md

 ---

-2. Unique Risk Characteristics of AI Systems and the Need for Regulation 2.1.
+2. Unique risk characteristics of AI systems and the need for risk management.

+2.1.
 Unprecedented Scale of Impact
 Aviation accidents: Hundreds affected, regional/national impact